Azure/azure-quickstart-templates/101-webapp-custom-deployment-slots/README.md

 This template provides an easy way to deploy web app with custom deployment slots/environments on Azure Web Apps.<br>
 The parameters can be used to specify different slot/environment names, and a slot will be created for every item listed in the environments array.

-To specify multiple environments, say N, follow this simple rule:<b>
+To specify multiple environments, say N, follow this simple rule:<br>
-Add just N - 1, as depicted in the below example.
+Add N - 1 items, as depicted in the below example of N = 5.
 There's always a default "nameless" slot created by default:

 // Environments -> Deployment slots will be created for every environment listed here

     "environments": {
       "value": [
         "Dev",